 Getting to Tuscany by plane

-Tuscany is served by 2 main airports: Florence and Pisa, catering for national and international travelers (Pisa came to the scene as a Ryanair airport and is still busy with low cost flights).
+Tuscany is served by 2 main airports: Florence and Pisa, catering for national and international travelers.

 The airports are both well located to visit the rest of Tuscany and both cities offer car rental options, bus and train connections with the rest of the country.